bdelbosc/beer-feedback/README.md

 It can also be used to improve your judging ability wherever there is a beer and a smartphone.

-The evaluation is based on the [BJCP Scoresheet](https://dev.bjcp.org/news/structured-scoresheets-for-aha-nhc/) and should be familiar to [BJCP](https://dev.bjcp.org/) Judges.
+The evaluation is based on the [BJCP Scoresheet](https://dev.bjcp.org/news/structured-scoresheets-for-aha-nhc/) and should be familiar to [BJCP](https://dev.bjcp.org/) judges.

 The result is a PDF document that can be shared like any document.